greg-raven/grus/_posts/2015-09-07-trump-details-immigration-plan-to-help-american-workers.md

 Among the proposals in his immigration plan, Mr. Trump says he will:

-> “Increase prevailing wage for H-1Bs.
+> "Increase prevailing wage for H-1Bs.
 We graduate two times more Americans with STEM degrees each year than find STEM jobs, yet as much as two-thirds of entry-level hiring for IT jobs is accomplished through the H-1B program.
 More than half of H-1B visas are issued for the program’s lowest allowable wage level, and more than eighty percent for its bottom two.
 Raising the prevailing wage paid to H-1Bs will force companies to give these coveted entry-level jobs to the existing domestic pool of unemployed native and immigrant workers in the U.S., instead of flying in cheaper workers from overseas.
-This will improve the number of black, Hispanic and female workers in Silicon Valley who have been passed over in favor of the H-1B program.”
+This will improve the number of black, Hispanic and female workers in Silicon Valley who have been passed over in favor of the H-1B program."

 I believe this is an excellent recommendation.
 Far too often, American workers are replaced with H-1B workers simply because these new workers cost far less money.
 Corporations are even forcing the American workers being replaced to train their H-1B replacements.
 This is a sad state of affairs that needs to be changed immediately.